-But by using empty words and phrases like “effective,” and “best practice,” do we not miss the enormous complexity of learning?
-I wrote a few months ago for edutopia that learning is a culture.
+But by using empty words and phrases like ‘effective,’ and ‘best practice,’ do we not miss the enormous complexity of learning?
+I said/wrote years ago for edutopia that learning is a culture.

 A lot of people disagreed.
 Learning is neurological, they said.
 It can be planned, caused, measured, and reported.
 It is the product of study habits and self-discipline.
 It is the result of research-based instructional design delivered by an effective teacher.

 So when we criticize or celebrate edtech, for example, we should do so by those terms then, yes?
 The ability to demonstrate proficiency within given academic standards on a universal test given to all students?

 The same with curriculum maps, teachers, instructional coaches, literacy programs, etc—these should be evaluated according to that same measure.
 To be effective in education then means to promote proficiency of academic standards for the greatest number of students.